GoogleChrome/developer.chrome.com/site/en/blog/progress-in-the-privacy-sandbox-2021-10/index.md

 appropriate expertise and an interest in contributing to these discussions, please consider joining.

 ## Strengthen cross-site privacy boundaries

 Third-party cookies are a key mechanism that enables cross-site tracking.
 Being able to phase them out is a major milestone, but we also need to tackle other forms of cross-site storage or communication.

 ### Federated Credentials Management API

 The **[Federated Credentials Management (FedCM) proposal](https://github.com/WICG/FedCM)** is the new, more meaningful name for WebID.
-Federated identity is a critical service for the web, but given it's explicitly about sharing aspects of identity with other sites there are technical details that overlap with cross-site tracking.
+Federated identity is a critical service for the web, but given that it's explicitly about sharing aspects of identity with other sites, there are implementation details which overlap with cross-site tracking.

 The Federated Credentials Management proposal explores a range of options from simple migration paths for existing solutions to more private methods of